jeanpierobom/jeanpierobom.github.io/_posts/2019-02-05-project-a-tutorial.md

 ---
 layout: post
-title:  "Project A - Tutorial"
+title:  "Project A - Tutorial for a Small React Native App"
 categories: [project-a]
 ---